wp-plugins/network-summary/readme.txt

 2. The settings page in the network admin area.

 == Changelog ==

+= 1.1.3 =
+* Ensured compatibility with WordPress 3.8.
+* Minor layout tweaks in the network admin screen.
+* Updated code documentation.
+* Fixed a anonymous function call that prevented compatibility with PHP 5.2.

 = 1.1.2 =
 * Table view is now default layout for the `[netview]` shortcode.